 As reported by Cally Carswell in Nature, When the Iranian oil tanker Sanchi collided with a cargo ship, caught fire and sank in the East China Sea in mid-January, an entirely new kind of maritime disaster was born.
 Nearly two weeks later, basic questions remain unanswered about the size of the spill, its chemical makeup and where it could end up.
+Like any other maritime disaster, legal action will undoubtedly be taken to investigate the cause and implication of this incident.
+For a successful inquiry, only the best maritime expert witness should be employed.
 Without that crucial information, researchers are struggling to predict the short- and long-term ecological consequences of the incident.

 “This is charting new ground, unfortunately,” says Rick Steiner, a former University of Alaska professor in Anchorage who has studied the environmental impacts of oil spills and consulted with governments worldwide on spill response.
 “This is probably one of the most unique spills ever.”